sai-raparla/NaiveBayes/README.md

 #### Step 5: Adjust the Model

-The script also includes functionality to adjust the model’s **thresholds** to improve recall for the minority class (e.g., **Hate Speech**), which might be underrepresented in the data.
+The script also includes functionality to adjust the model’s **thresholds** to improve recall for the minority classes, which might be underrepresented in the data.

 ### Customization